- Team ProMiller

 “Maslow’s hierarchy of human needs is formed on an assumption that humans strive for fulfillment of one need at a time, as they move up the hierarchy from basic needs towards more abstract ones.
 Maslow identifies 5 distinct levels of human needs, namely: physiological needs, safety, love & belonging, esteem and self-actualization”

 As we move up on Maslow’s hierarchy, we encounter the need of ‘safety’ which is again a very crucial one.
 When a guest checks-in to your hotel, s/he expects a considerable amount of safety for the duration of stay.
 This includes security, fire-safety, electrical-safety, disaster-safety and all that encapsulates the feeling of being safe on the hotel property.
 For instance, if the hotel offers a pool, it is the hotel’s responsibility to come up with all sorts of safety precautions and arrangements.
 In the case of a pool, it can be a visual notice, lifeguards, tubes, etc. Some hotels and resorts are located at a secluded area which can be far away from the city and hence cutting the guests off from basic services like hospitals etc. In this case, it is vital for a hotel to figure out transportation, ambulance, a doctor-on-call and other facilities to ensure guests’ safety- hence fulfilling the second human need as per Maslow’s theory.
 We propose that Front Office, Security and Housekeeping department can play a vital role when it comes to the need of ‘safety’.
+Almost all the top hotel management companies in India take care of this level in the Maslow's pyramid.

 Further up on the pyramid is the need for ‘love & belonging’ and this comes into play for all the guests especially solo travelers.
 The hotel staff is responsible to create a sense of belonging and an atmosphere of love through different services like indoor games, customizations, etc. For instance, addressing a guest with their first name, talking to them about their well-being is a common way of inducing a sense of belonging.
 Many hotels have begun to maintain a database for their frequent guests so as to make them feel welcomed on their next visit by storing their preferences, giving special discounts and building an interpersonal relationship.
 Such gestures of advanced hospitality go a long way for both guests and the hotel which reflects in the online reviews and word-of-mouth marketing.
 We propose that Front Office, Food & Beverage and Housekeeping department can play a vital role when it comes to the need of ‘love & belonging’.
+This is the level which only a few best hotel management companies in India are able to provide to the hotels guests.

 Surpassing the three basic needs, we come across the need of ‘esteem’ which encapsulates self-esteem, confidence, respect, etc. We frequently witness instances in Hospitality industry and hotels where a guest can be seen demanding unrealistic services.
 It is rather common that a hotel staff needs to control their emotion of anger and frustration to go by the thumb rule of ‘the guest is always right’.
 If we look at these instances by the Maslow’s theory, it explains the cause-effect relationship of such events where a guest is only expecting to fulfill their need of ‘esteem’.
 There can be multiple ways to handle such situations or to avoid them- if the hotel staff understands that the guest is merely coming from a place to fulfill a natural human need, it makes it easier for them to handle such situation without getting into a blame-game.
 We propose that all departments can play a vital role when it comes to the need of ‘esteem’.